intelops/genval/README.md

-## Streamlining Dockerfile Validation and Generation
+## Streamlining validation and Generation of Configurations